Regulatory guide - Dealing with disputes

 We publish this regulatory guide to assist the organisations and entities we regulate.

-In order to enter a workplace under part 7 of the WHS Act, a WHS entry permit holder must also hold an entry permit under the Fair Work Act 2009.
+In order to enter a workplace under Part 7 of the WHS Act, a WHS entry permit holder (EPH) must also hold an entry permit under the Fair Work Act 2009.

 1. Request for assistance from Comcare inspector

-If a dispute arises about the exercise or purported exercise by a WHS entry permit holder of a right of entry, section 141 provides that any party to the dispute may ask Comcare to appoint an inspector to assist in resolving the dispute.[1]
+If a dispute arises about the exercise or purported exercise by an EPH of a right of entry, any party to the dispute may ask Comcare to appoint an inspector to assist in resolving the dispute.[2]

 If Comcare is requested to appoint an inspector under section 141, it will appoint an inspector as soon as practicable in light of the precise nature of the dispute and the availability of inspectors given Comcare’s other regulatory activities.

-Provisions like section 141 have the effect of creating opportunities for inspectors to engage with persons at workplaces.
-There is no bright line between inspectors’ activities under these provisions and their other functions such as providing information and advice about compliance with the WHS Act or monitoring compliance with the WHS Act.
-In the course of engagement with persons at workplaces, inspectors will consider and evaluate whether it may be appropriate to undertake other activities within the range of their functions and powers.
+There is no bright line between inspectors’ activities under these provisions and their other functions such as providing information and advice or monitoring compliance with the WHS Act.
+While assisting in the resolution of disputes under section 141 of the WHS Act, inspectors will also consider whether it may be appropriate to undertake other activities within the range of their functions and powers.

-As the inspector does not make any decision, there is no reviewable decision that can be reviewed under part 12 of the WHS Act.
+As section 141 does not empower the inspector to make a decision, in the absence of other inspector powers being exercised, an inspector's assistance in resolving a dispute under section 141 is not a reviewable decision that can be reviewed under part 12 of the WHS Act.

 Depending on the circumstances, it may be appropriate for an inspector to call on Comcare’s ability to apply to the Commission to have the Commission deal with the dispute.
 However, such an application is normally best made by one of the parties to the dispute.
-The Commission has a greater range of options for how to deal with the dispute.
+The Commission has a greater range of options for how to deal with a right of entry dispute.

 2. Application to Commission